Expanding continual few-shot learning benchmarks to include recognition of specific instances: Benchmark setup

-During our work with CFSL, we identified and fixed a number of issues in the original CFSL codebase \cite{Antoniou2020}, and collaborated with the authors to have them reviewed and merged upstream.
-Given the significance of some of these issues, we opted to replicate a selected number of the original experiments to properly contextualise our new experiments and results.
-The main issues related to a) VGG weight updates and b) mislabelling of new instances which became an issue where CCI$>$1.
+During our work with CFSL, we identified and fixed several issues in the original CFSL codebase \citep{Antoniou2020}, and collaborated with the authors to have them reviewed and merged upstream.
+Given the significance of some of these issues, we opted to replicate a selected number of the original experiments (by setting the same experiment hyperparameters) to properly contextualise our new experiments and results.
+The main issues related to a) Pretrain+Tune weight updates and b) mislabelled new instances, which became an issue where CCI$>$1, see \nameref{supp:method} for details.